 Tours of Columbia's campus last one hour.
 All tours are conducted by current undergraduate students who are members of the Columbia Undergraduate Recruitment Committee.
 The tours provide a general overview of academic and student life at both Columbia College and Columbia Engineering and feature the guide’s personal anecdotes and experiences as a member of the undergraduate community.

 There’s nothing quite like visiting Columbia to experience the campus, the neighborhood and the City for yourself.
 Please feel free to visit the campus anytime.
-Although our Visitors Center is closed for 2021-2022, you can guide yourself with our convenient PDF Campus Map—and be sure to download an audio walking tour guided by Andrew Dolkart, a popular New York City architectural historian and a professor of architectural history at Columbia's School of Architecture, Planning and Preservation.
+Although our Visitors Center is closed to the public at this time, you can guide yourself with our convenient PDF Campus Map—and be sure to download an audio walking tour guided by Andrew Dolkart, a popular New York City architectural historian and a professor of architectural history at Columbia's School of Architecture, Planning and Preservation.
 We also have a detailed campus guide that provides information about 25 campus locations and our Morningside Heights neighborhood.

 For more information on wheelchair accessibility, please call Disability Services at (212) 854-2388.